Treasure Hunt in Paris with THAT Muse

-Our host is THATMuse, a young startup who organizes different treasure hunts in Paris.
-These Paris scavenger hunts are perfect for families, groups of friends and also can be proposed as team building activities in Paris.
-This hunt, in particular, is the Louvre Treasure Hunt, also called THATLou.
+This Louvre Treasure Hunt is proposed by THATMuse, a young startup that organizes different treasure hunts in Paris.
+These Paris treasure hunts are perfect for families, groups of friends and also can be proposed as team building activities in Paris.

 The Louvre Treasure Hunt principle is very simple:

-Teams (2 to 4 people) are given a list of treasures of the Louvre, grouped under a specific topic, that they need to find within a given amount of time (90 mins to 2 hrs).
-For each artwork found, teams must photograph themselves in front of it to score some points.
+Teams (2 to 4 people) receive a list of Louvre treasures, grouped under a specific topic that they need to find within a given amount of time (90 mins to 2 hrs).
+For each artwork found, teams have to take a selfie in front of it to score points.

 In the end, the team that scores more points wins the competition.